opentelekomcloud/docs-next/README.md

 * [Diagrams for Open Telekom Cloud](https://github.com/akyriako/diagrams)

 > [!NOTE]
-> No licence required for any of the aformentioned tools
+> No licence required for any of the aformentioned tools.

-### Text
+### Text & Grammar

 * Write simple, avoid slang
 * **Do not** use colloquial expressions.
-They might be confusing for many speakers or even offensive in specific region or if taken out of context.
+They might be confusing for many readers or even offensive in specific regions, if or not taken out of context.
+* Check the correct usage of punctuation marks [here](https://www.grammarly.com/punctuation).
 * You can use [this](https://urltomarkdown.com/) web tool to transform public pages to Markdown.